bashdot/bashdot/README.md

 ## Overview

-Bashdot works by symlinking all files and directions in **profiles**, within the current directory where bashdot is run, to files in the users home.
+Bashdot works by symlinking all files and directions in a given profile directory, within the current directory where bashdot is run, to files in the users home.

 One or more profiles can be installed on a specific computer to provide the desired dotfiles for it's purpose (work, home, etc.), operating